manpan/manos-website/content/authors/laszka/_index.md

 #   link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: "s.schneider@surrey.ac.uk"
+email: ""

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Co-investigators
+- Visiting Researchers
 ---
-Steve's biography can be found [here](https://www.surrey.ac.uk/people/steve-schneider).
+Aron's webpage can be found [here](https://aronlaszka.com/).